PENGUINCODER1/Minty-Doom/README.md

 * A hopefully more clear IDBEHOLD message
 * Fixed the Ouch Face bug

-Note that I am an amature when it comes to this stuff.
-This is my first experience with open source, Doom source port making, and the C language as a whole.
+Note that I am an amateur when it comes to this stuff.
+This is my first experience with open source projects, Doom source port making, and the C language as a whole.
 The repo may be messy and include files that shouldn't be here.

 Also, the only released bin is for win32.
 Currently you will have to build for your desired system.

+Please note that changes made by Minty Doom may or may not break demo compatibility.
+I deeply suggest **not** using this port for demo recording or playback.

 Minty Doom stays identical to Chocolate Doom otherwise, so it's README is still below.